minhd-vu/USRP-2020/README.md

 * [Here](https://www.reddit.com/r/unrealengine/comments/b2n3c8/procedural_planet/) is the first part of a two part series on creating the basic shape of a planet with a mesh.
 * [Here](https://www.youtube.com/playlist?list=PLgwhqR8QlpRVKQ5JEWcdjV77lex0q-Oth) is a youtube playlist by Tefel who goes into depth with Unreal to recreate a Minecraft like procedural generation.

+#### Conclusion
+Because the present research that has been conducted on procedurally generated planets, especially on the low-poly style that I desire, is mostly found utilizing the Unity engine, I plan to use Unity in the remainder of the project.
+By making this decision, I am trying to streamline the process.
+I am trying to make the deadline of the project along with ease the learning curve that comes with game development.
+I created the Unity project (on version 2019.3.15f) and I chose to the Universal Render Pipeline because I wanted to the project to be viewable by a large audience.
+I plan on deploying to both web and desktop so by keeping that in mind, I knew the extra features of the High Definition Render Pipeline were unnecessary.